|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-German almond crescent cookies (Mandelsichel cookies) are simple, shortbread cookies enriched with almond meal and shaped into a crescent.
+German almond crescent cookies (also known as Mandelsichel) are simple, shortbread cookies enriched with almond meal and shaped into a crescent.
 They are a delightful treat at tea time or any time or for your Plätzchenteller (cookie platter) during Advent and all through the Christmas season.
 You could even make them on Christmas Eve and leave them as a special treat for Santa Claus.

 The crescent shape is often used in European Christmas baking to represent the Ottoman Empire (Turkey), which laid siege to Vienna in 1529 AD but was repelled by ordinary citizens.
 The battle marked the beginning of the decline of the Ottomans.

 The key flavor in these cookies is from the almond meal.
-You can buy almond meal or flour in a natural food store (sold commonly as Bob's Red Mill Almond Meal) and well-stocked grocery stores.
+You can buy almond meal or flour at your local natural foods store or well-stocked grocery.
 It's often in the baking aisle.
 If you like the almond flavor, be sure to add the almond extract for an added hint of almond taste.
 The optional cinnamon also adds a nice warming spice and complements the almond well.

 If you like this recipe, you'll also love Vanillakipferln, which are similar cookies but made with hazelnuts instead of almonds and are also formed into crescents.